Yomguithereal/baobab/README.md

 It can be paired with React easily through mixins to provide a centralized model holding your application's state.

+The intention behind this library is to experiment with pure interfaces - "pure" as in *pure function* - where, given a specific dataset flowing into your application, the interface would always be rendered the exact same.

 ## Installation

 If you want to use **Baobab** with node.js or browserify, you can use npm.